souliss/souliss.github.io/_post/media/2015-07-26-SoulissPushbullet.md

           }
 ```

-Put above code in void loop(), don't forget to define oldInputState as bool in void setup()
+Put above code in void loop(), don't forget to define oldInputState as bool in top of the sketch

 ```c
   bool oldInputState;